 Researchers estimate that more than half a million firearms are lost or stolen from private residences each year.2 These unsecured guns are a major source of black market weapons and are a significant threat to public safety.
 Safe firearm storage laws help prevent burglars and other dangerous people from gaining unauthorized access to firearms.
 For more information, see our summary on Reporting Lost & Stolen Firearms.

 Safe storage laws also prescribe responsible storage practices to keep firearms inaccessible to children and teens.
-A 2005 study found that 1.7 million minors in the US live in homes with loaded, unlocked firearms.3 Another study of firearm storage patterns in the US found that “[o]f the homes with children and firearms, 55% were reported to have one or more firearms in an unlocked place,” and 43% reported keeping guns without a trigger lock in an unlocked place.4 Alarmingly, a large-scale study found that this number includes a large number of minors with major risk factors for suicide: Among teens living in homes with guns, the study found that roughly 40% of those who had serious risk factors for suicide (such as recent depression or suicidal thoughts), and roughly 40% who had attempted suicide in the past year reported having “easy access” to the guns in their home.5 In addition, 73% of children under age 10 living in homes with guns reported knowing the location of their parents’ firearms.6
+A 2018 study found that 4.6 million minors in the US live in homes with at least one loaded, unlocked firearm.3 Another study of firearm storage patterns in the US found that “[o]f the homes with children and firearms, 55% were reported to have one or more firearms in an unlocked place,” and 43% reported keeping guns without a trigger lock in an unlocked place.4 Alarmingly, a large-scale study found that this number includes a large number of minors with major risk factors for suicide: Among teens living in homes with guns, the study found that roughly 40% of those who had serious risk factors for suicide (such as recent depression or suicidal thoughts), and roughly 40% who had attempted suicide in the past year reported having “easy access” to the guns in their home.5 In addition, 73% of children under age 10 living in homes with guns reported knowing the location of their parents’ firearms.6

 When minors have unsupervised access to operable firearms, tragedies result far too often.
 Minors living in homes with unsecured guns are at especially high risk of suicide and accidental firearm injury.7 Between 2004 and 2014, over 6,000 minors intentionally shot themselves.8 The vast majority of them used guns owned by someone in their home.9